Don D. Nelson, Attorney at Law, Certified Public Accountant

 Your U.S. Income Tax Obligation While Living Abroad

-As a U.S. expatriate residing in abroad, you still owe U.S. taxes each year on your worldwide income!
+As a U.S. expatriate residing in abroad, you still must file a US Income Tax Return each year on your worldwide income!
 The stories you hear from the fellow American expatriate sitting next to you at the bar that once you leave the U.S., you no longer owe any taxes or have to file tax returns , are about as true as most bar room tales.
 Its against the law to give up your U.S. citizenship in order to avoid U.S. taxes!
-Therefore, if you aren't filing your U.S. tax return, the statute of limitations on tax collections will not run out and your tax return obligation only grows greater as each year passes.
+Therefore, if you aren't filing your U.S. tax return, the statute of limitations on tax collections will not run out and your tax return obligation (and perhaps the taxes you owe) only grows greater as each year passes.

-A Tax Treaty is quite complex, but includes many special provisions which will benefit any American It attempts to reduce or eliminate any double taxation of your income by both countries by allowing credits for foreign income taxes you pay while living in outside the U.S. against your U.S. income taxes.
-This credit more often than not will totally offset any U.S. tax you might owe on your worldwide income in the U.S. - but to claim the credit you must file your U.S. tax return.
+A Tax Treaty is quite complex, but includes many special provisions which can benefit an American living and working outside of the US.
+It attempts to reduce or eliminate any double taxation of your income by both countries by allowing credits for foreign income taxes you pay while living in outside the U.S. against your U.S. income taxes.
+This credit more often than not will totally offset any U.S. tax you might owe on your worldwide income in the U.S. The credit is not automatic, you must file a US return to claim it.

 Statute of Limitations